NEW: Three people are killed during Sunday clashes, a spokesman says

 Two people were shot dead Thursday when armed men attacked Muslim Brotherhood offices in Zagazig, Morsy’s hometown, the spokesman said.
 The gunmen were shouting “Down with Morsy” during the assault.

-State media reported that protesters demanding Morsy's ouster ransacked the city's offices of his Freedom and Justice Party, the Muslim Brotherhood's political wing.
+State media reported that dozens more were injured in Alexandria unrest that also saw protesters demanding Morsy’s ouster ransack the port city’s offices of his Freedom and Justice Party, the Brotherhood’s political wing.